 In the beginning...

 Islay Dog Rescue came to be as a result of a tragedy.
-Two of our dogs (Maggie and Zara) were killed just before Christmas 2010.
-We tried several rescue organisations with the intent to rehome one, if not two dogs, but had great difficulty in doing so.
-It became apparent to us that there must be many, many good homes out there, crying out for dogs to love, only to be refused by rescue organisations.
+Two of my dogs (Maggie and Zara) were killed just before Christmas 2010.
+I tried several rescue organisations with the intent to rehome one, if not two dogs, but had great difficulty in doing so.
+It became apparent to me that there must be many, many good homes out there, crying out for dogs to love, only to be refused by rescue organisations.

 So, the seed was planted.
-What could we do?
+What could I do?

-We decided to work specifically with "death row" dogs.
-These are dogs who have served their seven days in dog pounds and are due to be put to sleep.
-We thought if we could rescue, assess, veterinary health check, de-flea, worm and neuter/spay them then perhaps we could find them suitable homes.
-It was terrifying - what if we couldn't find any of the dogs homes?
-So we started small....We made links with an organisation in Lancashire called Homeless Hounds.
-We selected a brindle, staffie cross and brought him home.
+I thought if I could rescue, assess, veterinary health check, treat for parasites and neuter then perhaps I could find them permanent, loving homes.
+Could I?
+I had no idea.......it was terrifying, what if I never found suitable homes?
+I started small and made links with a fabulous organisation in Lancashire called Homeless Hounds.
+I offered a rescue space to an older, brindle, staffie cross and brought him home.
 What a gentleman this boy turned out to be.
 His name was Bruce and he was about 6 or 7 years old.
-Anyway, once we had assessed him, neutered him etc we decided we couldn't part with him.
-So in essence, we'd failed & went back to the drawing board.
+Anyway, once he was assessed and neutered I decided I couldn't part with him.
+So in essence, I failed & went back to the drawing board.
+Bruce lived with me until late 2019 when we said our last goodbyes.

 The next dog from Homeless Hounds was Oscar.
-This time we put him in foster care with our good friend Grace.
+This time he was put into foster care with my good friend Grace.
 She looked after him and assessed him over a period of about three weeks and then we found him a fantastic home where he was well cared for and loved to bits.
+Oscar lived for several years with a wonderful family in Dunoon before sadly passing away.
+His family returned to Islay Dog Rescue and adopted another dog.

 The ball was now rolling.
-Since then we have rescued many dogs from both Homeless Hounds and All Dogs Matter (based in London).
-Although we try to make it a principle that we don't take on rehomes (ie. people who no longer want their dogs or can't cope with them) we have done this on several occasions.
+Since then Islay Dog Rescue have rescued many dogs from both Homeless Hounds and All Dogs Matter (based in London).

 If you would like to adopt a dog from us please visit our adoption page.